chadlavi/recipes/food/snacks/deep-fried-chickpeas.md

 ## Notes
 * If you want to double the recipe, deep fry the chick peas in separate batches.
 * Preheat the oven to 200 F and place the fried chick peas on a brown paper bag lined baking sheet to keep them warm until ready to serve.
+* If you use dried chick peas that have been soaked in water overnight, they will turn out crispier than canned chick peas

 ## Reference
 * http://cookingwithali.wordpress.com/2010/04/08/deep-fried-chick-peas/